pranavc28/blog/content/posts/generative-ui-tinker.md

 ## Results: Comparing Fine-Tuned vs. Raw Qwen Model

-To evaluate the effectiveness of PPO fine-tuning, I tested both the raw Qwen model and the fine-tuned version on three distinct UI generation tasks: booking a ride interface, a Google search homepage, and a leaderboard display.
+To evaluate the effectiveness of GRPO fine-tuning, I tested both the raw Qwen model and the fine-tuned version on three distinct UI generation tasks: booking a ride interface, a Google search homepage, and a leaderboard display.
 The following analysis is **qualitative**, focusing on observable improvements in code structure, completeness, and interactivity rather than quantitative metrics.
 The differences directly reflect the reward signals defined in our training objective.

 Each test case highlights a different aspect of the reward function's impact on generation quality.